Sterling Holloway: Television

 Holloway easily made the transition from radio to television.
 He appeared on the Adventures of Superman as "Uncle Oscar", an eccentric inventor, and played a recurring role on The Life of Riley.
 He guest-starred on Fred Waring's CBS television program in the 1950s and appeared on Circus Boy as a hot air balloonist.
 Some other series on which he performed include Five Fingers (episode "The Temple of the Swinging Doll"), The Untouchables, The Real McCoys ("The Jinx"), Hazel, Pete and Gladys, The Twilight Zone ("What's in the Box"), The Brothers Brannagan, Gilligan's Island, The Andy Griffith Show, The Donald O'Connor Show, Peter Gunn, F Troop, and Moonlighting.

 In the late 1950s and early 1960s, Holloway had live parts in two of The Bell System Science Series educational films, and a voice part in a third.
+In 1969, Holloway narrated a summary of the Super Bowl III game, titled Joe and the Magic Bean, with “Joe” being New York Jets player Joe Namath, and the “magic bean” being the football.

 During the 1970s, Holloway did commercial voice-overs for Purina Puppy Chow dog food and sang their familiar jingle, "Puppy Chow/For a full year/Till he's full-grown!"
 He also provided the voice for Woodsy Owl in several 1970s and 1980s United States Forest Service commercials.
 He auditioned for the well-known comic book character Garfield in 1982, but lost to Lorenzo Music.
 He provided voice-over work for the 1984 commercial of Libby's baked beans.

 Personal life and death

-In addition, Holloway adhered to Methodism.
 Throughout his life, Holloway remained a bachelor.
 He once said this was because he felt lacking in nothing and did not wish to disturb his pattern of life.
 He adopted a son, Richard Holloway.

 Fellow Winnie the Pooh cast member Hal Smith (who originated the character Owl) had taken over the role of Winnie the Pooh for the 1981 short Winnie the Pooh Discovers the Seasons.
-Holloway was given the chance to return to the role for The New Adventures of Winnie the Pooh but, at 83 years old, could no longer perform the voice as he had in the past; Jim Cummings took over the role as well as most of Holloway's other voice roles, including Kaa in Jungle Cubs and The Jungle Book 2.
+Holloway was given an audition to return to the role for The New Adventures of Winnie the Pooh, which turned out to be a perfunctory offer as the producers believed he was too old to handle the strain of recording a full series (an assumption that angered Holloway's agent) even though he was still capable of performing the voice; Jim Cummings took over the role as well as most of Holloway's other voice roles, including Kaa in Jungle Cubs and The Jungle Book 2.
+As late as 1991, Berkeley Breathed had shown interest in hiring Holloway to voice Opus the Penguin for his animated adaptation of A Wish for Wings That Work; for reasons unknown, Breathed was unable to contact Holloway, and Michael Bell voiced the character instead.
 Holloway died of a cardiac arrest at the Good Samaritan Hospital on November 22, 1992.
 He was cremated and his ashes were scattered in the Pacific Ocean.